1414C/jiffy/README.md

 * baked in normalization and validation in the model-layer
 * generates a working set of CRUD-type RESTful services for each entity in the model file
 * supports and generates working end-points for hasOne, hasMany and belongsTo entity relationships
-* generates working query end-points based on the model fie
+* generates working query end-points based on the model file
 * end-points are secured by way of scope inspection (jwt claims) in the route handler middleware
 * generates a comprehensive set of working tests (go test)
 * generated code is easily extended

 <br/>

 ### What does an application look like?